© Crown copyright 2021

 - snooker and pool halls (except for elite sportspersons)

-Indoor attractions at the following must close, but outdoor attractions and spaces can remain open for the purposes of exercise:
+Indoor attractions at the following must close, but outdoor attractions and spaces may open:

 - sculpture parks